 No other charges.
 There shall be no other charges payable by CIMGC under this Agreement to the Supplier.

 Rates.
 All Rates are expressed in Canadian Dollars.
+Rates include:

-Rates include (a) all applicable duties and taxes;
+(a) All applicable duties and taxes;

-(b) all Supplier’s labour and material costs;
+(b) All Supplier’s labour and material costs;

-(c) all Supplier’s travel and carriage costs (d) all suppliers insurance costs; and (e) all other overhead of Supplier including any fees or other charges required by law.
+(c) All Supplier’s travel and carriage costs;

+(d) All Supplier’s insurance costs; and

+All other overhead of Supplier including any fees or other charges required by law.
 CIMGC agrees that HST will be charged in addition to the specified Rates.

 Supplier will not claim and CIMGC will not be obligated to reimburse Supplier for any expenses pertaining to meals, hospitality or incidentals.